Covid-19 Frequently Asked Questions

 Can I access free Covid-19 tests before I come to campus?

-To reduce the spread of the virus and keep all people on campus safe, we strongly encourage you to take a test and only come onto campus on the basis of a negative COVID-19 result.
+Yes – to reduce the spread of the virus and keep all people on campus safe, we strongly encourage you to take a test and only come onto campus on the basis of a negative Covid-19 result.

 If you have symptoms of Covid-19

 The lateral flow tests are for students who do not have symptoms of Covid-19 - if you do have symptoms, please request a PCR test through the NHS and let us know by completing the City Covid-19 reporting form.
 If your PCR test result is positive, please ensure you update your notification form.

 What are you doing to protect the health and safety of students on campus?